 This helps management realize that in the following summer, they either release some of the staff or force staff members to take vacation during this period.
 This should help to reduce the variable cost of operations and keep the ratio in line with what is considered reasonable or normal.

-Another positive attribute of understanding your variable cost ratio is then determining the break-even point for operations.
+Another positive attribute of understanding your variable cost ratio is determining the break-even point for operations.
 Let’s assume that the total fixed cost for this restaurant is $21,000 per month.
-How much in sales do we need to cover those fixed costs (break-even)?
-Well, here we go with that Algebra stuff again:
+How much in sales does the owner need to cover those fixed costs (break-even)?
+Well, let’s do some Algebra:

 Sales Volume needed to cover $21,000

-Therefore the formula is Fixed Costs Needed = The Contribution Margin per Sale (Contribution Margin is the Total Sale less Variable Costs) Times Sales
+Therefore the formula is Fixed Costs Dollars Needed = The Contribution Margin per Sale (Contribution Margin is Total Sales less Variable Costs) Times Sales

 Therefore $21,000= (1 – .56 which is the average variable cost ratio) Times Sales

 Therefore $21,000/.44 = Sales (Divide both sides by .44)